-The George Washington University Law School Field Placement Program (“Program”) provides students with the opportunity to work closely with judges or practicing lawyers as legal externs in governmental, judicial and non-profit organizations while earning academic credit.
-The Program is designed to enhance the educational experience of its students through exposure to the actual practice of law.
+The Field Placement Program (Program), offered in the Fall, Spring, and Summer semesters, provides GW Law students with an opportunity to work closely with judges or practicing lawyers as legal externs in governmental, judicial, and nonprofit organizations while earning academic credit.
+The Program enhances the educational experience of students through exposure to the actual practice of law.
+With over 500 students participating in the Program each year and the unique opportunities available to students as a result of our location in the nation’s capital, the Field Placement Program is one of the largest legal externship programs in the country.

 The primary educational objectives of the Program are to provide students with the opportunity to gain experience in different substantive areas of law and legal process; to develop legal research, writing, interviewing, counseling and investigative skills; to deal with issues of professional responsibility in a real practice setting; and to engage in reflective lawyering.
 All corequisite courses are taught in an experiential format that encourages learning by doing.